Online Art Travels: An Ultimate Banksy City Guide

 One Nation under CCTV is the famous criticism about controlling lives under the excuse of security and it was totally painted over.
 It was visible in 2008 on Newman Street, London.

 One of the best tributes to the past and contemporarily a statement of his own aim was Choose Your Weapon, on The Grange, London.
+Now you can see only a painted over spot where the graffiti used to be.
 The dog was used as a form of protection against criminals for the young people of this district.
 But the man is Banksy himself, and the dog is Keith Haring’s.
 So, Banksy recognizes where his art comes from, at the same time declaring that street art is his weapon.

 The famous Masked Gorilla or Gorilla in a Pink Mask from 2008 was painted over many times and then restored.
-The last time (just a few weeks ago) anonymous people definitively covered it.
-It was located on Fishpond Road, Bristol.
+The last time (in 2020) anonymous people definitively covered it.
+It was located on Fishpond Road, Bristol (now you can see only a stain from cleaning the wall).

 Here are four globally famous pieces that are neither easily visible on Google Maps, nor easy to find on the streets.